SAINITHISHRAO/pythonbatchnovdec2024/README.md

 # pythonbatchnovdec2024
-A repository for Python Developer
+A repository for a Python Developer

 ##  Git commands